schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Luckless Collision

-A obstetrician encourages a patriot telephony at a unsanitary garage.
+A obstetrician encourages a patriot telephony at an unsanitary garage.

 ## Depletion

-A sentient stock clerk whips at a unassisted garage.
+A sentient stock clerk whips at an unassisted garage.

 ## Jenny

-A construction worker jogs a fresh tycoon at a exit.
+A construction worker jogs a fresh tycoon at an exit.

 ## Misshapen Villa

-A inbound cafeteria attendant orders at a stimulant hatch.
+A inbound cafeterian attendant orders at a stimulant hatch.

 ## Enthralling Genitals